-DRUGS FOUND IN COMMUNAL OR SHARED AREAS: ALCOHOL EXAMPLES: OPEN OR UNOPENED CANS OR BOTTLES PROCEDURES
+ALCOHOL

-If open alcohol is found unattended in communal spaces, it should be removed and, in most circumstances will be destroyed.
+EXAMPLES: OPEN OR UNOPENED CANS OR BOTTLES

-- In situations where the ownership of the alcohol is clear, it can, and worker discretion be returned to clients, with reminders about safe storage of alcohol. - Unopened alcohol can be returned to clients, when safe and appropriate to do so, with reminders about safe storage.
+- If open alcohol is found unattended in communal spaces, it should be removed and, in most circumstances will be destroyed. - In situations where the ownership of the alcohol is clear it should trigger a discussion with the resident, and a decision made with them about removal of drink from premises or disposal. - Whatever the course of action, a review of the resident's support needs should take place to prevent reoccurrence and ensure housing remains appropriate.